gitzhqian/Dbx1000_IndexOrganized/README.md

   - added support for index organization and optimized its performance.

-  - developed a B-tree index to improve support for scan queries.
+  - developed a B-tree index and a Be-tree index as ordered indexes.

   - implemented an MDP-based approach to generate optimized configurations in an atomic manner.